SalimcanK/DefineX-practicum-finalcase/LoanApplication/README.md

 2. Navigate to the project files, and run ```mvn clean install```
 3. Then run ```mvn spring-boot:run```

-&nbsp;&nbsp;&nbsp;&nbsp;Server runs on localhost:8080 by default
+- Server runs on localhost:8080 by default
-&nbsp;&nbsp;&nbsp;&nbsp;Dummy data will be created for PostgreSQL with data.sql
+- Dummy data will be created for PostgreSQL with data.sql